Best Dog Breed for Special Needs Child

 How touching it was reading the path of Sofia – like many mentally challenged kids learning to swim/surf – conquering her fear to become a surf girl with the help of Haole.
 That’s when I know dreams are never an illusion.
 No matter how big it is, you can still make your dreams come true if you never give up.

-I suggest anyone who’s living with a dream but always hesitate to act for it to read this book.
+I suggest anyone who’s living with a dream but always hesitates to act on it to read this book.
 You will know life is not all about materials.
 There are little things to thrive for and embrace.
 A dog knows that.
 Why not you?

 The Best Dog for Special Needs Child